yzyii/luashitacast/README.md

 ## Keybinds:

-This luashitacast binds the following:
+This LuAshitacast binds the following:
 ```
 [All Jobs]
 Alt+F1 - Fire Res